 Image stabilization is quite smooth | Cause barrel and pincushion distortion |

-Zoom ring works nice and smooth | Sharpness decreases in the corners |
+The zoom ring works nicely and smoothly | Sharpness decreases in the corners |

-Zoom range is wide | |
+The Zoom range is wide | |

 Quiet and fast autofocus system | |